MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

 More information about Compartments and Policies is provided in the OCI Identity and Access Management documentation [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).

-5. On the basic information page, provide the following details:-
+4. On the basic information page, provide the following details:-
     1. **SDDC Name**: A descriptive name for the SDDC, such as 'SDDCVMWare'.
 This name has to be unique among all SDDCs across all compartments in the region.
 The name must have 1 to 16 characters, must start with a letter, can contain only alphanumeric characters and hyphens (-), and is not case-sensitive.
     2. **SDDC Compartment**: The deployment compartment.
-The destination compartment can be changed from here, as well.
+You can change the compartment from here, as well.
     3. **VMware Software Version**: The version of bundled VMware software that you want to install on the ESXi hosts.
 The software bundle includes vSphere, vSAN, and NSX components.
 For the purpose of this lab, please select version **6.7 update 3**.
     4. **Number of ESXi Hosts**: The initial number of ESXi hosts to create in the SDDC.
 This number has to be at least 3 and can be at most 64.
-Please choose **3** for this lab.
+Please choose **3** for this workshop.

     ![](./images/100_4.png " ")

     **Note:** The Oracle Cloud VMware Solution supports addition and deletion of ESXi hosts in the SDDC.

-    5. **Prefix for ESXi Hosts**: (Optional) The optional prefix that you would like to use for the names of the ESXi hosts for identification.
+    5. **Prefix for ESXi Hosts**: (Optional) The prefix that you would like to use for the names of the ESXi hosts for identification.
 This string follows the same rules, as the SDDC name.
     6. **SSH Key**: The public key portion of the SSH key that will be used for remote connections to the ESXi hosts.
     7. **Availability Domain**: The availability domain in which the SDDC and the ESXi hosts will be created.
 The management subnet and VLANs for this SDDC must be in the same availability domain.

     **Note**: ESXi hosts are uniformly distributed across fault domains within the availability domain.

-6. Click Next.
+5. Click **Next**.

     ![](./images/100_5.png " ")

-7. On the SDDC Networks page, provide the following values:-
+6. On the SDDC Networks page, provide the following values:-
     1. **Virtual Cloud Network (VCN)**: The VCN represents the underlying data center network that hosts the SDDC.
-The VCN can be in a different compartment than the SDDC and its ESXi hosts.
+The VCN can be in a different compartment from the SDDC and its ESXi hosts.
     2. **Create New Subnet and VLAN**: If the network resources for this SDDC have to be created, then this option has to be selected, otherwise enter the details of the subnet that you wish to use.
+For this workshop, we recommend using this option.
     3. **SDDC Networks**: An available CIDR block in the selected VCN for the SDDC management CIDR.

     The SDDC Management CIDR is divided into eight segments, one for the provisioning subnet and seven for VLANs.
-Since, each cluster can have a maximum of  64 ESXi hosts

-     As previously mentioned, the size must be at least /22 to allow the maximum  to each have their own IP address.
+Since each cluster can have a maximum of  64 ESXi hosts, the size of the CIDR must be at least /22 to allow each host to have their own IP address.
 However, we recommend using a CIDR block of size /20.
-Clicking on Check Availability will help ensure that the selected CIDR block is available in the VCN.
+Clicking on **Check Availability** will help to ensure that the selected CIDR block is available in the VCN.

     ![](./images/100_6.png " ")

     4. **SDDC Workload Network**: The SDDC workload CIDR block.
 This CIDR block provides the IP addresses in the SDDC to be used by the VMware VMs to run workloads.
 The value must be /30 or larger and must not overlap with the VCN CIDR block.
-Here as well, we recommend using a CIDR block of size /24.
+We recommend using a CIDR block of size /24 for workload network.

         ![](./images/100_7.png " ")